emibcn/Rac1.py/README.md

 source bin/activate
 pip install -U -r requirements.txt
 ```

 ## Known issues & TODO
 Rac1 has recently changed its podcasts infrastructure.
-This changes have made me change the script which, right now, has degraded to Python3 compatible only.
+Now we need to
+download plain HTML to get a paginated list of the audios published on a
+date.
+It's not optimal (it would be better to call an API URL to get this
+as a JSON list), but it's functional.

 ## See also
 [Joan Domingo's - Podcasts-RAC1-Android](https://github.com/joan-domingo/Podcasts-RAC1-Android)